We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 It’s one of the most important characteristics of a gem, and the 11 grades on the GIA clarity scale leaves you with many choices.

-My recommendation is to avoid I1 diamonds and instead choose one with no visible inclusions.
+My recommendation is avoid I1 diamonds.
+Instead choose one where the inclusions are only visible with magnification.
 VS2 diamonds often fit this criteria.

 This also applies to small diamond accents that complement the main one.
-Don’t go as far as I1 with these either.
-Instead, the SI range offers value.
+Be careful going as far as I1 with these either, although you might find I1 accents that are sufficient.

 Whether you’re searching for an I1 or VS2 diamond, or one with a different clarity grade, take the time to assess all the options available for your ring.